fsaleemm/apim-multitenant/README.md

     1. uid=tenantid1

-    1. storagetableurl=https://\<YOUR STORAGE ACCOUNT NAME\>.table.core.windows.net/TenantMapping
+    1. If using Storage Operation, then storagetableurl=https://\<YOUR STORAGE ACCOUNT NAME\>.table.core.windows.net/TenantMapping

+    1. If using App Config Operation, then appconfigurl=https://\<YOUR APP CONFIGURATION NAME\>.azconfig.io

     The Tenant 1 data should be in the response: